 Originally published on The Huffington Post

-One of my favorite authors, Jungian analyst Robert Johnson, says that good love is like a bowl of oatmeal.
+One of my favorite authors and mentors, Jungian analyst Robert Johnson, says that good love is like a bowl of oatmeal.
 A bowl of oatmeal?
 How unromantic, you may say.
 How prosaic, you think.
 Love should be an ice cream sundae with cherries and sprinkles on top.
 Love should be a decadent Italian dessert.
 Oatmeal?
 How depressing.

 In our romance-addicted culture, this concept rubs many people the wrong way and often elicits questions like: Where’s the passion, the drama, the excitement?
 Isn’t love supposed to make me feel alive?
 Isn’t it supposed to fulfill my every need, even needs that I didn’t know I had?